 5 secret societies purported to be Illuminati fronts

-Elite organizations tend to get tinfoil hats and conspiracy theorists going.
+Elite organizations tend to get conspiracy theorists going.

 - More than a few powerful men throughout world history have been part of the Freemasons and elite Skull and Bones society.

-- Organizations like the Bilderberg Group and Trilateral Commission foster international cooperation, but stir discontent with the conspiratorial minded populace.
+- Organizations such as the Bilderberg Group and Trilateral Commission foster international cooperation, but stir discontent with the conspiratorial-minded populace.

 - Famous leaders and executives have routinely engaged with these groups, fueling only more intrigue over the years.

-Mural of George Washington in Masonic National Memorial Hall — Allyn Cox
+Mural of George Washington in Masonic National Memorial Hall — Allyn Cox.
+Creative Commons Wikimedia

-The Freemasons encompass one of the largest secret fraternal organizations world wide.
+The Freemasons encompass one of the largest secret fraternal organizations worldwide.
 Spread through the conquest and advancement of the British Empire throughout the last few centuries, Freemasonry remains popular in countries that were once under British rule.
-Estimates of membership in this group number anywhere from two to six million.
+Estimates of membership in this group number anywhere from 2–6 million.
 Anyone is allowed to join.
 If you're an American, you've most likely passed a Freemason lodge in your town or even went to some kind of local event there.